 Open enrollment provides an opportunity for resident students to attend schools within the Williamsville Central School District outside of a student's assigned attendance area.
-Schools available for open enrollment during the following school year, based primarily upon anticipated enrollments, is reviewed annually.
+Schools available for open enrollment during the following school year, based primarily upon anticipated enrollments, is reviewed annually by the Board of Education.
 If a school is expected to be near or at capacity, the school may be "closed" to any students who reside outside the designated attendance area.

-The Office of Student Services must receive written requests for open enrollment for the 2018-19 school year by February 1, 2018 for all school levels.
+The Office of Student Services must receive written requests for open enrollment for the 2020-2021 school year by June 1, 2020 for all school levels.
 Please contact your current school of attendance for more information, or call the Department of Exceptional Education and Student Services at (716) 626-8007.